This post contains affiliate links. You can read my disclosure policy here.

 17. Email List

 I do think that having a spot on your blog for where people can sign up for your email list is great.
 My email sign up is located on my sidebar.
 Some people have a pop up set up asking you to join the second you go to their blog.
 I find that annoying and off-putting.
 Of course, you want to give people the option to join the list but don’t be too pushy about it.
+I use MailChimp to send my emails and I am really pleased with their services.

 18. Have Someone Else Edit Your Blog Posts If Possible